jshakes/jshakes.github.io/_posts/2014-03-09-easy-icomoon-icons-with-sass.markdown

 Replacing text in this way is a good idea because it means the text is still there as a fallback for screen-readers or in case your stylesheet fails to load.

-Hopefully this will make adding icons to your elements a little quicker.
+Hopefully this will make managing your icons a little easier.